microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 ## Part Three

-DocumentDB supports javascript User defined functions, there that you can use on this server called displayDate which removes the time parts of a UTC date string.
+The DocumentDB API supports javascript User defined functions, there that you can use on this server called displayDate which removes the time parts of a UTC date string.

 This is the function :